Call for Fall 2016 Schedule of Classes

 Department schedulers have expressed a concern about receiving course material information in a timely manner from Faculty.
 Any efforts to support this process by encouraging faculty to communicate course materials to the department as early as possible in the process and as soon as they are known will positively impact the availability of this information to students and the fulfillment of our obligation under the law.
 It's recommended that course materials/textbooks be left at a "pending" status until confident that they are final and accurate.
 Please stress to faculty that late changes to course material information will require immediate contact with all enrolled students concerning the changes as some students purchase these items early.
 See the Frequently Asked Questions portion of the Higher Education Opportunities Act Textbook Information Provision page for more information.

 There are two types of notes in the Schedule of Classes - Global Notes and Class Notes.

 Notes that pertain to an entire subject area.
 In the past, this type of note has appeared at the beginning of the class section listing for a given subject or department.
 In the system, Global Notes don't have department/Academic Organization security tied to them, and for that reason the Office of the Registrar will be maintaining them for you.
-We will use the Fall 2013 notes as a starting point for your Global Notes.
-Please contact Marissa Timmerman with any changes to these notes for the Fall 2013 schedule.
-In addition, if your waiting list policies and procedures aren't already listed in this area, please be sure to add them.
+Please contact Marissa Timmerman with any changes to these notes.
+In addition, if your waiting list policies and procedures aren't already listed in this area, please be sure to include them.